 List your jobs until you started your own business.

 Throughout law school I worked as a law clerk at a few different law firms in the Twin Cities.
 Right out of law school, I worked as an Associate Attorney at a mid-sized firm in Minneapolis.

 What year did you decide to start your own business?

 Why did you decide you wanted to start your own business?

 At the downtown law firm, I reached a point where I felt… the best word I can think of to describe it is “content.”
 I have always been a very hard-working individual and I believe in challenging myself.
-I knew that there was opportunity for growth in terms of compensation at the firm, but I desired more.
+I knew that there was an opportunity for growth in terms of compensation at the firm, but I desired more.
 I wanted to build something that was mine.
 I became obsessed with personal growth books and podcasts.
 I also surrounded myself with people who inspired me to try something new.
 Over the holiday season in 2017-2018, I even wrote “quit my job and start my own firm” at the top of my New Year’s Resolution list.

 How is your business different today than when you first started?

 My business is still in its infancy.
 It really does not look much different today than when I started in March 2018.

 What three lessons have you learned running your own business?